-Android 4.4 KitKat rumored to include optimizations for low-end devices, new NFC tools and moreAlex Wagner - Deputy Managing Editor, News Desk
+Android 4.4 KitKat rumored to include optimizations for low-end devices, new NFC tools and moreAlex Wagner - Editorial Director of News and Content

 It's now been nearly two months since Google officially introduced Android 4.4 KitKat as the next major version of its mobile operating system, but so far the only new Android 4.4 feature that's been announced is the option to change the default SMS app.
 Google will likely unwrap more KitKat goodies whenever it gets around to making the Nexus 5 official, but thanks to a report that's surfaced this evening, we may not have to wait for El Goog to get a better idea of what the major ingredients of its "K" dessert are.